 Connecting ACME to the Road Runner cartoons is natural but ACME, in this case, stands for 'A Cook - Mosgrove Enterprise'.
 Anne Cook and Will Mosgrove relocated to Mokelumne Hill as they had been searching for a simpler quieter lifestyle after 40 years of Bay Area hustle and bustle.
-Looking specifically for a small town with a strong sense of community and history, they hit ‘gold’ when they stumbled upon Moke Hill three years ago.
+Looking specifically for a small town with a strong sense of community and history, they hit ‘gold’ when they stumbled upon Moke Hill four years ago.

 Soon after their move, Anne rented the 200 square foot French Bakery building on Main Street as her art studio and started teaching a few classes.
 This historic replica was a great starting point for introducing Anne and Will to the town, however the space was not big enough for all they wanted to offer together.
 Fortunately, the perfect building became available at the North end of Main Street and Acme Art - Moke Hill was born.